Jamie Gittens transfer news: Chelsea agree deal with Borussia Dortmund to sign forward

 Follow the transfer window on Sky Sports

-The first of two summer transfer windows is upon us - and there is no better place than Sky Sports to get all the latest transfer news and rumours.
+The second summer transfer window is upon us - and there is no better place than Sky Sports to get all the latest transfer news and rumours.

 Use the Sky Sports app and website for all your updates in our dedicated Transfer Centre and Premier League club blogs, plus live Q&As with our reporters throughout the summer.